 GFR stands for glomerular filtration rate.
 Basically, this is a way to measure how well your kidney is working.
 Normal GFR is somewhere around 100, which means your kidneys are working at 100%.
 If your GFR is 75, then your kidneys are functioning at about 75%.
 If you find out your GFR is less than 60, you should make an appointment with a nephrologist, a kidney specialist, so they can take a closer look at your kidneys.

-What can you do to prevent chronic kidney disease?
+What can you do to prevent Chronic Kidney Disease?

 Medications